 Mechanical engineers are involved in the design and development of almost everything we use - from nanotechnology to healthcare equipment to planes, windfarms and even spacecraft.
 The skills you will learn are highly sought after by employers.
 By studying mechanical engineering you can look forward to good job prospects and a varied and fulfilling career.

 The first year programme gives you the core theoretical and practical skills you’ll need throughout your time at university and beyond.
 CAD, programming and control and thermo fluids are just a few of the areas you’ll cover.
 The mathematics module is specifically geared towards engineering applications.

 We treat you as a trainee engineer, so that by the time you graduate you’ll have gained a broad knowledge base and innovative problem-solving skills which you can then apply to a range of industries: automotive, aerospace, energy and medical devices, to name just a few.

 Many of our students take the opportunity to spend a year in industry as part of their degree, gaining valuable experience and contacts which will help them in their careers.
 You could be working for some of the biggest employers in the country.
 Companies such as Reckitt, Airbus, Virgin Media, IBM, BMW Group, Siemens, Microsoft and Smith & Nephew.

 But it’s not all study and work - there are lots of extra-curricular activities for you to get involved with as well.
-Become part of our Formula Student team and you could be building a single seater racing car and competing against other students at Silverstone.
-There’s a robotics society and you’ll have access to our state-of-the-art FabLab, packed with 3D printers on which to build you prototypes.
+Become part of our Hull Electric Racing team and you could be building a single seater racing car and competing against other students at Silverstone.
+There’s a robotics society and you’ll have access to our state-of-the-art FabLab, packed with 3D printers to build your prototypes.